cds-snc/gcds-docs/README.md

     - `parent`: Parent node's key.
 Leave blank to create a top level link.
     - `title`: Text for navigation link.
     - `locale`: Language key to dictate which language the navigation item is available in.
 Expects **en** or **fr**.
-    - `samePage`: Object to render same page links for page in main navigation.
-        -`0`: samePage key.
-Increment by 1 for each additional link.
-            -`title`: Text for navigation link.
-            -`url`: Anchor id on page.